From sleep robots to virtual nutritionists to CBD oils, these companies are growing the wellness space.

 Beauty & Personal Care — This category consists of brands producing natural or organic beauty and personal care products such as Yes To and Juice Beauty, probiotic skincare lines such as TULA and Gallinee, and natural deodorant lines like Myro and PiperWai.

 We also include “clean clinical” brands such as Drunk Elephant, which blend natural ingredients and “safe synthetics” along with inclusive personal care brands like female-focused shaving brand Billie, that seek to eliminate the “pink tax” on produces marketed towards women.

-Cannabis — Cannabis in the wellness industry is having a moment.
+Cannabis — Cannabis entrepreneurs in the wellness industry are having a moment.
 Companies in this category provide consumer-facing CBD products.
 Cura, the most well-funded company in the group with nearly $55M in total disclosed funding, produces CBD oils for both consumers and premium edible brands in legal US and international markets.